pravi02/CS727_deliverable4/README.md

 DATABASE_HOST=
 DATABASE_PORT=
 ```
-The database schema and the required tables and relationships will be
-auto created if it does not exist at first run.
+The database schema - the required tables and relationships will be auto-created if it does not exist in the first run.

 ## Usage